Inedo/inedo-docs/Content/proget/api/security/permissions/remove.md

 The `--id` options is always required.

 :::(Info) (💡 Permission IDs)
-This command requires the ID of the configured permission.
+This command requires the ID of the configured Permission.
 This can be found by running the `pgutil` command [`security permissions list`](/docs/proget/api/security/permissions/list) which will return all existing permissions, for example:

 ```yaml
 1: allow View & Download Packages globally for user Anonymous